MicrosoftDocs/cross-device/project-rome-docs/iOS/how-to-guides/index.md

 # Project Rome for iOS (preview release)

-Currently, Project Rome is implemented for iOS-client-to-Windows-host scenarios.
-You will need an iOS app development IDE and an iOS device or emulator to use this feature.
+Here you will find how-to guides for developers who wish to implement Project Rome features in their iOS apps.
+You will need an iOS app development IDE and an iOS device or emulator to use these features.

-* See the [Getting started](getting-started-rome-ios.md) guide for further instructions on how to use the SDK.
+* First, see the [Getting started](getting-started-rome-ios.md) guide for all the preliminary steps needed to set up the Rome SDK for iOS.
+* Then, see the [Commanding guide](gettings-started-rome-ios.md), [Hosting guide](hosting-ios.md), or [Activities guide](user-activities-ios.md), depending on which scenarios you are targeting.
-* View the API reference documentation in the [api reference](../api-reference/index.md) section.
+* You can view the API reference documentation in the [api reference](../api-reference/index.md) section.
-* See code samples for Rome iOS apps in the [sample](https://github.com/Microsoft/project-rome/tree/master/iOS/sample) section.
+* Take a look at the [iOS sample app](tbdGH) to see a working example of Project Rome features.